-All classrooms have number lines and a wide range of appropriate small apparatus.
+All classrooms have a number lines and a wide range of appropriate small apparatus.
+A range ofsoftware is available to support work with the computers.
 There is a central store of mathematical equipment and age appropriate texts to support the teaching and learning of Mathematics, in the subject leader's classroom.
 An annual audit of resources is completed by the subject leader.